 The next thing we’d be discussing is how to back up photos and videos.
 You obviously wouldn’t want to lose all those glamorous, throwback memories you once had all because of one careless mistake of poor or lack of backup.

-Head over to Play store and download Google photo app for your device.
+Head over to Play Store and download Google photo app for your device.
 Open it and toggle on ‘Back up and Syn’

 How to Backup Your Android Phone Text Messages

 Although not as common as it used to be, there are still lots of people still utilizing this feature.
 The reason might be because of easy referencing based on what the service provider offers, hence the need for a backup.
 The usual option to do this is the SMS Backup & Restore, but it is rather unfortunate that it does not sync every text message automatically to the cloud but requires you to create a backup schedule which it saves in local storage.
-Nonetheless, the Google Drive and the different service provider would be the best option towards achieving optimal cloud backup.
+Nonetheless, Google Drive and the different service provider would be the best option for achieving optimal cloud backup.

 How to Backup Your Android Phone Notes

 Well, the importance of keeping notes cannot be underemphasized.
 In the case where you are the types that cannot do but scribble notes, then you should start planning for backup to avoid losing it.
-For that not to happen, I recommend that you use the Google’s amazing note-taking app, Google Keep for taking notes.
+For that not to happen, I recommend that you use Google’s amazing note-taking app, Google Keep for taking notes.

 This app automatically syncs everything you jot down to the Google servers.
 Thus, making it accessible from anywhere, anytime in any device as long as it is the same Google Account you used for signing up while launching the installed application.